 SoapNuts smell a little like vinegar, will my clothes smell like this?

 Your clothes will have no scent at all.
 If you like scented laundry add a couple of drops of your favourite essential oil to the washbag.
 Try using lavender oil for sheets and pillowcases for a relaxing sleep, lemon oil for work clothes to make you feel fresh and sharp, and tea tree for cloth nappies for a little bit of extra antiseptic and antibacterial protection.
-Check out our website for a whole range of different essential oils.

 Are SoapNuts a problem if someone is allergic to nuts?